This is the cutest sock skeleton doll couple I have ever seen. You can make yours with the details sewing free pattern

 I think this is the most spooky cute handmade I have ever made … ha ha ha… Even I feel eerie watching them sitting there… Welcome the Mr. & Mrs. Sock Skeleton!!!
 Let them startle your guests when they come for trick or treating!!!
 You might be interested in making the pom-pom pumpkin and the pom-pom spider from pom-pom as well and set them up on the corner of your doorstep, and

 I was searching for Halloween decoration ideas when I stumbled upon Martha Stewart’s website and found the basic sock skeleton (aka the Mr. Sock Skeleton), I love the idea, and it seems pretty easy to sew too.
-After seeing Brenda’s guest tutorial on the sock kitty, I always wanted to sew a sock doll.
+After seeing Brenda’s guest tutorial on the sock cat stuffed animal, I always wanted to sew a sock doll.
 This sock skeleton is the perfect one for me to try out at this moment in preparing for the upcoming Halloween.
 Besides, we have more Halloween Crafts that you can DIY.
 Click the link to the how-to make.

 By the way, before jumping to the how-to, I have a story to tell….
 There was an eerie thing during the process of sewing Mrs. Sock Skeleton… no, no, she didn’t stand up, walk or dance in the middle of the night when I left her in my craft room, LOL!!!
 Do you think she looks similar to the late “King Of Pop” who debuted his famous moonwalk dance?
 No? imagine again if her hair is black…. eweee… I intended to sew her black hair, but I changed it to orangy brown because it really chilled me out, also, I don’t want her to look like my favorite pop idol, he is an “HE” not a “SHE”!